Le Chat -version bêta- (2024):

 6 - Conclusion:

 With the help of the previous examples, we have seen that Le Chat -version bêta- is capable of answering numerous questions in a relevant and creative manner.
-However, unfortunately, as expected, it can also make serious mistakes.
+However, unfortunately, as expected, it can also make serious mistakes and then prefers sometimes to invent a false answer rather than admit its ignorance.

 It appears that Le Chat -version bêta- is particularly proficient when it is in "free-wheeling" mode, as was the case with the cover letter.
 However, when it comes to solving a problem or summarizing a scientific theory, the results obtained are much more fluctuating, sometimes random, erroneous, or strictly false, while lacking consistency, coherence and at times reproducibility (which likely stems from the random sampling performed).